ionmadrazo/VikiWiki/README.md

 ## Cross-lingual Readability Assessment Dataset in 6 Languages (VikiWiki)
-This repository contains the dataset for the scientific article: Is Cross-lingual Readability Assessment Possible?.
+This repository contains the dataset for the scientific article: "Is Cross-lingual Readability Assessment Possible?"".
 This is the result of a research collaboration between [Ion Madrazo Azpiazu](https://ionmadrazo.github.io/) and [Maria Soledad Pera](https://solepera.github.io/).

 Please cite this work as follows: